 For the Westport and Reefton, only connected properties are rated (there is no differential for serviceable properties) with the exception of those properties able to be connected to the Orowaiti sewerage upgrade to the Westport Scheme.
-Those properties (within that Orowaiti sewerage upgrade area as at 1 July 2009) which were, and still are, serviceable (having a habitable building), but not connected shall pay the full service charge(s) applicable to that scheme.
+Those properties (within that upgrade area) which are serviceable but not connected shall pay the full service charge(s) applicable to that scheme.
 Refer to the definition of the differential categories set out in Part 5 of this Funding Impact Statement